-If you are running a startup or a large enterprise, a common question is whether to buy preexisting, already constructed (COTS) systems or software, or whether to build them yourself.
-For those of who work as developers, there’s a strong tendency to want to build it themselves.
-It is typically a large reason that they are in this field in the first place.
-However, from a business perspective it’s necessary to do a cost-benefit analysis to determine whether the time it takes to create a product is worth it compared to many pre-existing systems, or how would a strategic combination of both be beneficial.
+If you are running a start-up or a large enterprise, a common question is whether to buy pre-existing, already constructed (COTS) systems or software or whether to build them yourself.
+For those who work as developers, there is a strong tendency to want to make it themselves.
+It is typically a big reason that they are in this field in the first place.
+However, from a business perspective, it’s necessary to do a cost-benefit analysis to determine whether the time it takes to create a product is worth it compared to any pre-existing system or how a strategic combination of both would be beneficial.

 Before building new software, it is generally a good idea to determine whether something already exists that can do the job you wish it to do.
-If it does, at a basic level, there are a few areas you should consider.
+If it does, you should consider a few areas at a basic level.
 Let’s break these down:

 Price and pricing model

-At an early glance, purchasing software can appear inexpensive, especially if compared to the cost of developing time.
-For small businesses and startups, there are some very practical solutions available at low prices.
+At an early glance, purchasing software can appear inexpensive, especially compared to developing time costs.
+Small businesses and start-ups have some efficient solutions available at low prices.

-However, as is often said, you get what you pay for.
-You can find some solutions that will handle the bare minimum of what you need for a low rate to get started.
-If you can afford more, in many cases a vendor will offer you an offer to upgrade for a better product.
+However, as is often said that ‘you get what you pay for.
+You can find some solutions that will handle the bare minimum of what you need for a low rate to get started, but if you can afford more frequently, a vendor will offer you a proposal to upgrade for a better product.

 It is important to note that the cost of purchasing software has to be carefully considered for a reasonably long term.
-While the numbers may look good up front, most SaaS and PaaS companies charge by usage.
-There are some risks getting involved with a pricing schema that looks good for your company at its current size.
-Often expenses can grow as your company grows, and not necessarily at an ideal rate.
-If you decide to depend on the system for majority of your needs and if the business grows, the cost of switching to a custom platform could be much higher than it was initially.
+While the numbers may look good, most SaaS and PaaS companies charge by usage.
+Some risks are getting involved with a pricing schema that looks good for your company at its current size.
+Often expenses can grow as your company grows, not necessarily at an ideal rate.
+If you depend on the system for most of your needs and if the business grows, the cost of switching to a custom platform could be much higher than initially.

 Support and regular updates